See it in action

 Be specific in your instructions

-Use parallel queries for complex topics
+Use parallel queries for broad topics

-Use parallel queries for complex topics
+Use parallel queries for broad topics

 Control timing